pars-linux/uludag/trunk/doc/en/developer.pardus.org.tr/source/guides/bugtracking/bug_cycle.rst

         #.
 If the bug is an insolubale bug:
             - WONTFIX: Bugs are not related to Pardus and will never be fixed
             - DUPLICATE: Bugs which have duplicates which are already been reported
+            - LATER: Bugs can be fixed for the next release or for a later time
             - INVALID: Bugs that are not realy a bug
             - WORKSFORME: Bugs could not be reproduced
-            - NEXTRELEASE: Bugs can be fixed for the next release
+            - NEXTRELEASE: Bugs fixed in next release

         #.
 Bugs set as a tracker bug of a release only by release managers or related component supervisor.